tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 Ecobee Thermostat SmartApp(s) and related Device Types for use with the SmartThings Hub
 ======================================================

 >NOTE: This version of Ecobee Thermostat support and integration for SmartThings has been developed as an extension of the amazing contributions originally created by Sean Stryker (StrykerSKS).
-This README file is an edited/updated bersion of Sean's, modified to reflect the enhancements AND the GitHub paths/locations for those wanting to use my version.
+This README file is an edited/updated version of Sean's, modified to reflect the enhancements AND the GitHub paths/locations for those wanting to use my version.
 I have NOT yet updated all the screen shots - these currently reflect the UI of Sean's version, and not mine.

 ## <a name="top">Table Of Contents</a>
 - [Introduction](#intro)